Where does WPForms data go

 That might leave you asking what happens if an email goes amiss or if you need to look back at previous entries.

-This guide will shed light on how WPForms handles data, using tools like WP Mail SMTP for email delivery, Lite Connect for secure backups, and managing data with an upgrade to WPForms Pro.
+This guide will shed light on how WPForms handles data, using tools like:

 Where is WordPress Form Data Stored?

 It’s important to mention that WPForms Lite customers can optionally back up entries in the cloud.
-We’ll explain how this works.
+We’ll explain how this works and how to see entries when you back them up.

 Upgrade to WPForms Pro Now

-With WPForms Lite, your form data notifications may seem like they’ve disappeared.
-You might even think WPForms Lite collected your form entries and threw them away!
+If you don’t get the emails, it might look like they’ve disappeared.
+You might even think WPForms Lite collected your form entries and threw them away.

 So where does WPForms data go in WPForms Lite?
 Rest assured; your form submission data is not discarded.
 What’s probably happening is that your email notifications are landing in the spam mailbox.